Key Takeaways

 Medicaid Has a Claim to Some of Your Settlement Money

 If you file a personal injury claim and win, you won’t get to keep all of the money if your medical bills were already paid by Medicaid.
 Medicaid can demand reimbursement from the portion of your settlement intended to pay for your medical bills.
+This may seem like a reason to not use Medicaid to pay your bills after a car accident, but it is actually a good thing!

 Hospitals bill Medicaid at a significantly discounted rate.
-You will only have to pay back what Medicaid paid—not the full billed amount that the hospital would have charged you if you’d been paying out of pocket.
+You will only have to pay back what Medicaid paid, not the full billed amount that the hospital would have charged you if you’d been paying out of pocket.
 That means more money for you at the end of the day.

 Additionally, in some circumstances under Indiana law, Medicaid’s right to reimbursement can be waived.
 Contact our firm to see if your case applies.